Policies

 For TK-3rd grade students who attend class at River City Baptist Church, students will need to be supervised by a parent or other adult of record anytime they are not in a class.
 Students in back to back classes will be escorted from one class to the next as a group and they will also have a scheduled lunch time together.
 Parents do not need to come for lunch or to transition a child to the next class.
 Children who will not attend the next class period should be picked up at the classroom door following each class.

-For students in 3rd - 8th grades, direct supervision must be provided by a parent or another adult arranged by the parent during any class period for which a student is not enrolled in a class between 10 AM & 4 PM.
-Direct supervision is defined as line of sight monitoring of student(s).
-The 30 minute lunch break from 12-12:30 PM is monitored by NHA staff and does not require parental supervision.
-Parents whose children have free periods are encouraged to partner with other parents to provide the necessary supervision.
+For students in 3rd - 5th grades, direct supervision must be provided by a parent or another adult arranged by the parent during any class period for which a student is not enrolled in a class between 10 AM & 4 PM.
+Direct supervision is defined as line-of-sight monitoring of student(s).
+The 30-minute lunch break from 12-12:30 PM in the back parking lot is monitored by NHA staff and does not require parental supervision.
+3rd-5th grade students taking music lessons who have a 30-minute gap created by their lesson can stay in the common area and do not require parental supervision as long as they demonstrate the ability to wait unattended.